gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 ## Don't Reinvent The Wheel!

 This looks all beautiful, but it can be quite hard to create and maintain it by yourself.
 This is why boost ship a complete implementation of function traits.
-I found it actually amazing the amount of information that can be reflected on function types.
+I found it actually amazing how much information can be reflected in function types.
 If you're interested, check out [Boost.CallableTraits](https://github.com/boostorg/callable_traits)!

 # Conclusion